Reginald Hall: Royal Navy career

-In 1913 he became captain of the battle cruiser Queen Mary.
+In 1913 he became captain of the battlecruiser Queen Mary.
 When he took over he was asked to take part in an experiment by the Admiralty to dispense with ships' police, transferring their duties to petty officers.
 He also introduced an innovation of his own, to divide the ship's crew into three watches rather than the customary two.
 Hall believed that in the war with Germany which he expected, it would be impossible to run a ship continuously with just two watches.
 The change attracted much ridicule but when war came it was adopted on all large ships.
 A religious man, he arranged that a chapel was provided on board the ship, and this innovation too was adopted generally.
 He felt it important that the authority of petty officers should be boosted, and he did this by improving their quarters.
 He arranged for washing machines on board, for the convenience of the officers who no longer had to pay for laundry ashore, and to the benefit of sailors who were 'tipped' to carry out the washing.
 He introduced a bookshop on board, and the navy's first shipboard cinema.
 Inadequacies in the water supply meant that it took an hour for all the stokers to finish washing after duty: Hall insisted that his engineers find a solution to provide enough hot water that they could all wash in 15 minutes, giving them more free time.
 These changes too became standard.
 Hall was criticised for being too soft with his crews, but his requirements for discipline were not relaxed.
 Rather, he believed that reward was necessary as well as punishment.
 Living conditions in society were improving generally and he believed the Navy must keep pace with standards ashore.

-Queen Mary took part in the battlecruiser squadron's visit to Cronstadt, where the fleet officers and sailors were entertained by the Russian royal family, and a lavish ball was held on board ship as the culmination of the visit.
+Queen Mary took part in the battlecruiser squadron's visit to Kronstadt, where the fleet officers and sailors were entertained by the Russian royal family, and a lavish ball was held on board ship as the culmination of the visit.
 It was the last such visit before World War I commenced and the battlecruisers transferred to their initial wartime base at Scapa Flow.
 Ships spent long periods at sea, before the strategic situation became clearer and the fear of immediate German raids diminished.
 Queen Mary took part in the Battle of Heligoland Bight, where the battlecruisers were called upon to support a raid by destroyers and cruisers against German patrol ships operating off Heligoland.
 The raid was hailed as a British success, although behind the scenes it was marred by poor communications between the British forces involved.